Razak Omotoyossi: International career

-Omotoyossi has represented Benin at under-20 and full international levels.
+Omotoyossi represented Benin at under-20 and full international levels.

-On 10 June 2005, he scored in the Group A 1–1 draw with Australia at the 2005 FIFA World Youth Championship in the Netherlands.
-It was Benin's first-ever goal at a world finals.
-"I always want to score goals, every time I go out on the pitch." he said at the time.
+On 10 June 2005, he scored in the group A match with Australia at the 2005 FIFA World Youth Championship in the Netherlands.
+The match ended in a 1–1 draw.
+It was Benin's first-ever goal at a world cup finals.
+"I always want to score goals, every time I go out on the pitch", he said at the time.
 On 7 February 2007, he scored in a 2–1 friendly defeat to Senegal in Rouen, France.

-He played in the 2008 Africa Cup of Nations, scoring one goal in qualification - in the 4–1 home win over Togo on 19 June 2007 as Benin finished second in Group 9 to qualify for the finals in Ghana.
-Then in the finals, where Benin finished last place in Group B he scored a late consolation goal as Benin lost 4–1 to Ivory Coast on 25 January 2008.
+He played in the 2008 Africa Cup of Nations, scoring one goal in the qualification - in the 4–1 home win over Togo on 19 June 2007.
+In the finals, he scored a consolation goal as Benin lost 4–1 to Ivory Coast on 25 January 2008.

 He scored eight goals in eight matches in 2008 for the national team, making him joint top scorer in the African World Cup/Nations Cup qualifiers with Samuel Eto'o.

-He scored six goals in the second round of qualification for the 2010 FIFA World Cup as Benin finished top in Group 3.
+He scored six goals in the second round of qualification for the 2010 FIFA World Cup as Benin finished top in group 3.
 His first two goals came on 8 June 2008 in the 4–1 win over Uganda.
 Six days later he scored in the 2–0 away win over Niger.
-On 7 September, his two goals in the 3–2 home win over Angola helped book Benin their place in the Third round.
+On 7 September, his two goals in the 3–2 home win over Angola helped Benin book their place in the third round.
 His sixth goal came in the final group game, a 2–1 away defeat to Uganda on 12 October.

-In the third and final qualification round, he scored twice as Benin finished second in Group D, just missing out on qualifying for the World Cup finals.
-He scored Benin's winning goal against Sudan on 5 June 2009, and scored a penalty in their final group game, a 2–1 away win over Sudan on 10 November.
+In the third and final qualification round, he scored twice as Benin finished second in group D. He scored Benin's winning goal against Sudan on 5 June 2009, and a penalty in their final group game, a 2–1 away win over Sudan on 10 November.

+Personal life and death

+Omotoyossi died in Nigeria on 19 August 2025, at the age of 39.
+His death sparked outrage on social media platforms after his brother told media Omotoyossi had been struggling with depression and illness due to financial issues.
+In July, his house was lost in a fire, and two weeks prior his sister had died.